 Frequently asked questions

 Silca system is a structural paving support for elevated decks and patios.
-It is a grating product that screws directly to the joists of a standard timber deck structure and provides a sold, flat surface on which to lay most kinds of paving.
+It is a grating product that screws directly to the joists of a standard timber or steel deck structure and provides a sold, flat surface on which to lay most kinds of paving or tiles.

-Supply of Silca System Grates is between $68 and $88 per square metre +gst +freight.
-However, each project is different and we will be happy to customise a price solution specific to you.
-We understand building projects can be costly so will try and help where we can.
+Supply of Silca System Grates is between $80 and $108 per square meter +gst +freight.
+Depending on quantity ordered and position in industry sector.
+However, each project is different and we will be happy to customise a price solution specific to your project.
+We understand construction can be costly so will try and help where we can.
 Please see our Cost Comparisons table here to see the savings that can be made when using Silca System.

 Almost all paver types can be installed over Silca System.
 The maximum distance any paver will ever need to span is only 50mm (over the hexagonal cell of the grate) therefore tiles do not need to be structural.
 We do however recommend that pavers/tiles be over 14mm thick and that the underside of the paver/tile is dead flat or consistent as to forgo any risk of rocking or cracking.
-Should you find any rocking in your tile, this is easily fixed with a few more dobs of adhesive, some packing shims, or if a geotech cloth is laid with a shallow sand bling layer.
+Should you find any rocking in your tile, this is easily fixed with a few more dobbs of adhesive, or simply grind off any high spot with masonry grinding disk, flappy sanding disc or similar, or if a geo textile cloth is laid with a shallow sand bling layer.
 We do not recommend 10mm ceramic or bathroom type tiles.

 Please see our Joist Span/Paver thickness table here Alternatively this can be designed by your engineer, architect or builder particular to your requirements e.g. spa, heavy furniture etc.